Tonejs/Tone.js/README.md

 # AudioContext

-Tone.js creates an AudioContext when it loads and shims it for maximum browser compatibility.
-The AudioContext can be found at `Tone.context`.
+Tone.js creates an AudioContext when it loads and shims it for maximum browser compatibility using [standardized-audio-context](https://github.com/chrisguttandin/standardized-audio-context).
+The AudioContext can be accessed at `Tone.context`.
 Or set your own AudioContext using `Tone.setContext(audioContext)`.

 # MIDI